-Taking 2 packets of the combined pill back-to-back
+Taking the combined pill back-to-back

 - monophasic 21-day pills, such as Microgynon and Cilest – you take a combined pill for 21 days, followed by 7 days without pills, when you have a bleed (period).
 To delay your period, start a new packet of pills straight after you finish the last pill and miss out the 7-day break.

 - everyday (ED) pills, such as Microgynon ED and Lorynon ED – you take a combined pill every day.
 The first 21 pills are active pills and the next 7 pills are inactive or dummy pills, when you have your period.
 To delay your period, miss out and throw away the dummy pills, and start the active pills in a new packet straight away.

 - phasic 21-day pills, such as Binovium, Qlaira and Logynon – the mix of hormones in each pill is different, depending on which phase you're in.
 You need to take these pills in the correct order to have effective contraception.
 Speak to your pharmacist, community contraception clinic or GP surgery for more information before taking phasic pills back-to-back.

 Taking your contraceptive pills in the ways described above will not affect how they work as contraceptives.

 If you're not sure which pill you're on, which pills in the packet to miss out, or you need advice, speak to your pharmacist, community contraception clinic or GP surgery.

 Taking the combined pill can cause side effects, such as:

 Progestogen-only contraceptive pill